ChainGenie/Value-Chain-Demo/ReadMe.md

     - TRANSACTION COMPLETE
 -	Addon: Seller option 1
     - Seller can cancel the market trade after listing but before bid/buy – ConfirmAbort
-  	- Escrow from seller is returned back to the seller
+  	- Escrow (if collected, none in this case) from seller is returned back to the seller (penalties can be imposed)
   	- End transaction state = inactive
 -	Addon: Seller option 2
     - Seller can cancel the market trade after bid/buy by refunding the seller – ConfirmRefund
   	- Escrow from buyer is returned back to the buyer
-    - Escrow from seller is returned back to the seller (penalties can be imposed)
+    - Escrow (if collected, none in this case) from seller is returned back to the seller (penalties can be imposed)
   	- End transaction state = inactive

 <br/>